About

 Cheyenne is founder and principal of Tend the Sparks Consulting.
 She is an organizational consultant, facilitator, trainer, and leadership development coach.

 Her work is grounded in approaching relationships and culture as emergent from how people are together, rather than a product of what they say they represent and plan to do.
-She works with individuals, teams, and organizations to move toward more alignment between words and actions at any level, because it creates the conditions for more impactful work, more powerful transformation, and more connection.
-Identifying and beginning to address misalignment is a foundation for effective partnership and being well while doing it.
+She works with individuals, teams, and organizations to move toward more connection to purpose at any level, because it enables more genuine relationships and more impactful work.
+Effective partnership is co-created; Cheyenne helps people build and shape things with awareness, care, and creativity.

 Teachers and Communities of Practice: